sciber-io/yubikey-locker/README.md

 1. Download sciber-yklocker-macos and io.sciberyklocker.plist to (and then restart computer)
 - /Applications/sciber-yklocker-macos
 - /Library/LaunchAgents/io.sciber.sciberyklocker.plist
-2. Application output is written to syslog, view with Console.app

 #### Intune
 (You can upload plist files but not sure they are saved to /Library/LaunchAgents)